jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/02_snmp/01_environment/index.md

 13. Description, perform
 14. Do you want to distribute to OneAgents and Active gates, select yes

+Note: If you need to re-run any steps, use ctrl+shitf+P and search for the relevant step.
+Type Dynatrace to only return Dynatrace commands such as distribute certificate.

 You are ready to write a new extension